Power Engineering

 Students of Power Engineering should possess strong powers of imagination and abstraction.
 It is also important that they have a technical flair, an interest in mathematics, and a logical, pragmatic and realistic way of thinking.
 Good foreign language skills are very important for entering the job market.
 Solid English language skills are therefore advantageous.

-The programme involves eight weeks of basic internship, which prospective students are strongly recommended to complete before embarking on the degree programme.
+The programme involves eight weeks of pre-internship, which prospective students are strongly recommended to complete before embarking on the degree programme.
 No specific time is set aside for completing this basic practical training during the degree programme.
+Detailed information on the basic internship can be obtained from the Internship Office.

 Career Opportunities